waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 | --- | --- |
 | Create users in SQL Server <br /> Configure SQL Server Management Studio to connect to SQL Server on Windows <br /> Add new ServiceNet routes to a server | Creating users in SQL Server <br /> How to create users in SQL Server <br /> To create users in SQL Server |

-For guidelines about capitalizing titles, see [Capitalization].
+For guidelines about capitalizing titles, see [Capitalization](a-l-style-guidelines.md#capitalization).

 ### <a name="tasks-intros"></a>Task introductions
 Before providing steps, set the context for the task as necessary.
 For example, briefly state the reason for completing the task, the method to be used, and the expected result.
 You might also suggest the amount of time that the task should take, especially if it will take a long time.